 - If the student accepts the charge, thereby accepting responsibility for the violation, the Dean instructs the student that the student may resolve the case with the sanction(s) determined by the Dean, or may choose to have her case presented to the Honor Board to determine sanction(s).

 If the Dean believes that the level of dishonesty requires suspension or expulsion, he or she may consult with the Board before coming to a final sanction determination.

 - Following Dean’s Discipline, the decision is provided in writing and includes information regarding requesting an appeal.

 A letter detailing the Dean’s actions is also forwarded to the instructor who initiated the allegation, if applicable.

 Once a student contests a charge or requests sanction determination by the Board, the Dean (or designee) informs the Honor Board that a hearing will be required.
 The Board, in consultation with the Dean, sets a date for the hearing, and the respondent is notified by e-mail of the date, time, and location of the hearing.
 The hearing may take place no sooner than four days nor more than thirty days after the date of the meeting notice letter unless all parties agree that a hearing shall be scheduled sooner.
 Any delays in scheduling will be clearly communicated to all parties.

 2. Pre-Hearing Procedures

-At least three days prior to the scheduled hearing, the Dean of Studies (or Class Dean or designee) must inform the student of her rights pertaining to the hearing, including:
+At least three days prior to the scheduled hearing, the Dean for Academic Planning & Class Advising (or Class Dean or designee) must inform the student of her rights pertaining to the hearing, including: